COST GUIDES

 Regional labour rates

-Get an accurate quote for the cost of your block paving driveway
+Get a quote for the cost of your block paving driveway

 View driveway contractor profiles, read reviews, and contact them directly either through the Checkatrade app or by searching your postcode in the box below.

-Here's a guide as to what you can expect to pay:
+Here's a guide as to what you can expect to pay for different types of paving for driveways:

 Brick paving: £90-£130per m²